Stakedllc/code-samples/README.md

 ```

 ### Goerli ETH
-Goerli ETH is the staking asset on [Medalla](https://github.com/goerli/medalla/blob/master/medalla/README.md), which means a Goerli account is required for testing.
+Goerli ETH is the staking asset on [Medalla](https://github.com/goerli/medalla/blob/master/medalla/README.md) (and [Spadina](https://github.com/goerli/medalla/tree/master/spadina)), which means a Goerli account is required for testing.
 We've added a Goerli provider URL to the .env file - if the provider requests max out, please contact us or replace with your own.

 To generate a Goerli account, run the following commands: